Methodology and transparency note

 /pause_refresh now hard-disables the three refresh workflows, so scheduled refresh runs stop being created until /resume_refresh turns them back on.

-Read-only commands such as /status and /pending_alerts can be answered directly from the webhook.
-The older poll-based Telegram workflow is kept only as a fallback path.
+Read-only commands such as /status and /pending_alerts are answered directly from the webhook.
+The older poll-based Telegram workflow has been removed.

 How often sources are checked